Maxuss/resourcepackd/README.md

 # ResourcepackD (rpd)

-An extremely simple CLI utility to watch and compile minecraft data and resource packs on the fly!
+An extremely simple CLI utility to watch minecraft data and resource packs for changes and compile them on fly!

-RPD supports optional validation of JSON files and stripping comments from JSONC files, however other contents are not checked and are untouched.
+RPD supports [optional validation of JSON files](#enabling-validation) and stripping comments from JSONC files, however other contents are not checked and are untouched.
 If you wish to use your pack in production I recommend to further use [PackSquash](https://github.com/ComunidadAylas/PackSquash) on it.

 ## Usage

-Install using cargo or just [download release binaries](https://github.com/Maxuss/resourcepackd/releases/latest) on Github
+Install using cargo or just [download release binaries](https://github.com/Maxuss/resourcepackd/releases/latest) from Github

 ```sh
 cargo install resourcepackd
 ```

-You can then watch your directory
+You can then watch your directory for changes

 ```sh
 rpd watch <ROOT_DIR> -o <OUT_FILE>